The future of product design: How AI and data will change business

 How do design tools continue to evolve with technology?

 Design tools are evolving to be more collaborative, intelligent, and integrated with development workflows.
-They now support rapid prototyping, adaptive interfaces,
+They now support rapid prototyping, adaptive interfaces.

 /00-8